saturncloud/dask-saturn/README.md

 Once you have a cluster you can interact with it via the jupyter widget, or using the `scale` and `adapt` methods.

-For instance, to manually scale up to 20 workers:
+For example, to manually scale up to 20 workers:

 ```python
 cluster.scale(20)
 ```

-To create an adaptive cluster that controls it's own scaling:
+To create an adaptive cluster that controls its own scaling:

 ```python
 cluster.adapt(minimum=1, maximum=20)
 ```

 ## Interact with client
-To submit tasks to the cluster you sometimes need access to the `Client` object.
+To submit tasks to the cluster, you sometimes need access to the `Client` object.
 Instantiate this with the cluster as the only argument:

 ```python